PowerShellCrack/PSAVDDeploymentToolkit/README.md

 - **AzureResources** – Resources need to manage the image build process.
 Some key ones to focus on
     - **storageAccount** – used during the application upload and download steps.
 Specify the storage account used
     - **storageContainer** – used during the application upload and download steps.
 Specify the container used
     - **containerSasToken** – used during the application upload and download steps.
-Can be autogenreated using script _A1_prep_azureenv.ps1_.
+Can be autogenerated using script _A1_prep_azureenv.ps1_.
 Can use stored in keyvault
     - **keyVault** – Specify the keyvault to use or create
     > **Note** Some value can use \[Keyvault\]; this will securely store the values in keyvault during the process and use it throughout the process
 - **AvdResources** – NOT USED YET
-- **ManagedIdenity** – specified to appropiate assign roles to AIB
+- **ManagedIdentity** – specified to appropiate assign roles to AIB
 - **LogAnalytics** – Not used at the moment.
-Intended for sending build status to log analytcis for viewing
+Intended for sending build status to log analytics for viewing

 # **aib.json** breakdown

 - **customSettings** – section is where the global settings will be.
 - **customSequence** – section is used to specify each step the script will run through.
-Once the customSequence is complete the cleanupAction, finalaction (from customSettings section) are ran
+Once the customSequence is complete the cleanup action and final action (from customSettings section) are ran
 - **Template** – section is used for AIB process
 - **imageDefinition** – section is used to build the reference image and provide the name of the image image in the gallery